ethyca/fides/docs/fides/docs/guides/masking_strategies.md

 Other reasons to mask instead of delete include legal requirements that have you retain certain data for a certain length of time.

-## Using fidesops as a masking service
+## Using Fides as a masking service

-If you just want to use fidesops as a masking service, you can send a `PUT` request to the masking endpoint with the value(s) you'd like pseudonymized.
-This endpoint is also useful for getting a feel of how the different masking strategies work.
+To use Fides as a masking service, send a `PUT` request to the masking endpoint with the value(s) you'd like pseudonymized.
+This endpoint is also useful for viewing how different masking strategies work.

 ### Masking example